-The opportunities and skills that are available online for both educational and social reasons are immense; we ensure that these skills are achieved safely.
-Through PSHCE and computing, children are taught how to take advantage of these opportunities whilst staying safe.
+At the start of the school year, each class recaps how we can all stay safe online and the dangers we may face on the internet.
+We also ask every child in to sign an Acceptable Use Agreement so that we know they have read and understood our school’s rules on staying safe.
 We use resources such as CEOP – The Child Exploitation and Online Protection Centre – to explore the dangers with children and teach them key rules when online to avoid such dangers.
-Our staff regularly share and instill Online Safety knowledge and filter this back into year groups through our budding Online Safety ambassadors.
+Our staff regularly share and instil Online Safety knowledge and filter this back into year groups through our budding Online Safety ambassadors.

 As part of South End Junior School’s on-going safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.